lingo-iitgn/COMI-LINGUA/README.md

 This dataset is distributed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.

 ---
-## Citation
+## ⭐ Citation

-If you use COMI-LINGUA in your research or work, please cite it as follows:
+If you find COMI-LINGUA helpful for your research, please cite it below:

 ```bibtex
 @misc{sheth2025comilinguaexpertannotatedlargescale,